-This is a highly practical course, which combines academic study and work-based learning.
-The elements of the course which are taught in the college include lectures, discussions, case studies and workshops.
+This is a highly practical Health and Social Care course, which combines academic study and work-based learning.
+The elements of the foundation course which are taught in the college include lectures, discussions, case studies, and workshops.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Examine the contemporary challenges in health and social care and consider the implications these issues have for policy and practice.
 Learn about how and why these challenges have emerged and the complexities of dealing with them.
 Analyse the ways in which the challenges covered have been informed and developed as a result of global and local social changes, culture, politics, ideology, and economics converging as current social problems.
 Investigate a range of empirical sources and use theoretical models to explore some of the possible wider sociological causes of the issues covered.